-For applications below 0.375-inches thick, glazing-grade polycarbonate (or window grade) is often the best option.
-Glazing-grade is a low-cost extruded product that ships with a protective masking.
+For polycarbonate machining applications below 0.375-inches thick, glazing-grade polycarbonate (or window grade) is often the best option.
+Glazing-grade is a low-cost extruded product that ships with protective masking.
 It is available in several tints since manufacturers often use the plastic as part of a protective cover for devices where looks matter.

 Cost of Polycarbonate

-Polycarbonate is known for its toughness and impact resistance, so it is often used in bullet-proof glass applications.
+Polycarbonate is known for its toughness and impact resistance, so it is often used in polycarbonate machining for bullet-proof glass applications.
 However, this does not mean that the plastic resists stress cracking or crazing.
 Since it is an amorphous material, it suffers from steady-state stress; mechanical stress or certain chemicals will cause cracking or crazing.
 A common example of this is with fasteners which may stress crack when overly tightened.

 This plastic has a higher continuous use temperature than acrylic.
 For polycarbonate, that temperature is 225 degrees Fahrenheit, whereas acrylic is 150 degrees Fahrenheit.

-It is also available as a USP Class VI material, which means it is suitable for blood and skin contact.
+Polycarbonate machining material is also available as a USP Class VI material, which means it is suitable for blood and skin contact.
 This is one reason the medical device industry favors it for use in instrumentation.

 Polycarbonate Machining Tips